SFAM – The Swedish Association of General Practice

 SFAM is the professional and scientific college of general practitioners (family physicians) in Sweden, a non-profit organisation with about 2000 members.
 SFAM is affiliated to the Swedish Society of Medicine (Svenska Läkaresällskapet) as well as the Swedish Medical Association (Läkarförbundet).
 Main areas of interest for SFAM are continuing professional development, training of future GPs, assessment of competence, quality improvement and research in general practice/family medicine.

-SFAM represents Swedish GPs in a number of international organisations, including WONCA, Euract, EGPRN, and EQuiP.
+SFAM represents Swedish GPs in a number of international organisations, including WONCA, EURACT, EGPRN, and EQuiP.
 SFAM was the host of the European Wonca Conference in Stockholm 1996.
 SFAM also cooperates with the other Nordic colleges in arranging Nordic conferences in general practice and hosted the Nordic Congress of General Practice 2015 in Gothenburgh.

-SFAM holds its annual national meeting in the spring.
+SFAM holds its annual national scientific conference in the spring.
 The three-day meeting is arranged in turn by the local branches of SFAM and includes a scientific program and the final part of the specialist examination for GPs, as well as meetings of the committees and the networks.
 SFAM also frequently arranges other seminars and meetings on themes of current interest.

 As the official representative for family medicine, SFAM is frequently asked to comment on proposals from governmental and other authorities concerning medical practice and other matters that concern GPs and their patients.